qromatech/qroma-project-template/sites/site-www-qroma-project/src/get-started/install-firmware.md

 import { createManifestPath } from '../qroma-app/firmwareManifest';

-Installation of the firmware for qroma-boards is easy to do using a Chrome or Edge desktop web browser.
+Installation of the firmware for {{ qroma_project.project_id }} is easy to do using a Chrome or Edge desktop web browser.
 Use a USB cable to connect your ESP32 board to your PC, then find the ESP32 board you are using below and click the button to install.